Excitonic bound states in the continuum in van der Waals heterostructure metasurfaces

-{\it Conclusions}.--- We have investigated the formation of excitonic bound states in the continuum in van der Waals heterostructure metasurfaces.
-We have focused on the suppression of the exciton emission rate due to its interaction with the multiple quasi-normal modes of the metasurface in the weak coupling regime.
-We have developed a model that describes the exciton Purcell factor via the sum of contributions of Fabry--P\'{e}rot modes and guided-mode resonances of the metasurface.
-Using a model of quasinormal modes in an effective heterostructure slab, we have shown that the Fabry--P\'{e}rot contribution to the Purcell factor can be reduced by an order of magnitude due to destructive interference between emission of multiple Fabry--P\'{e}rot modes when the vdW layer is placed at one of the spatial minima of the mode.
-Additionally, we have demonstrated that near the frequency of a guided-mode resonance, the metasurface Purcell factor follows a Fano resonance shape, with its minimal value being significantly smaller than that in a slab, thanks to interference of emission from multiple Fabry--P\'{e}rot modes and the guided-mode resonance.
-Our theoretical findings have been validated through numerical analysis of the Purcell factor in a practical design of vdW heterostructure metasurfaces.
-The observed excitonic quasi-BICs has been shown to result in Purcell factor suppression by two to five orders of magnitude, depending on the positioning of the excitonic vdW layer.
-We believe that our work opens new possibilities for flexible control of excitonic optical properties through photonic design in vdW heterostructure metasurfaces, with potential applications in quantum information processing.
+{\it Conclusions}.--- We have investigated excitonic bound states in the continuum (BICs) in van der Waals metasurfaces composed of a patterned vdW thin film and 2D vdW layer.
+We have formulated the general conditions for excitonic BICs and proposed to achieve them via the exciton coupling to multiple quasi-normal modes of the vdW film.
+We have shown that near a guided-mode resonance frequency, the Purcell factor exhibits the asymmetric Fano lineshape, with the minimal value contributed by the guided-mode resonance and multiple broadband Fabry--P\'{e}rot modes.
+The numerical results confirm the formation of excitonic quasi-BICs via the suppression of Purcell factor by more than $5$ orders of magnitude even for low-index vdW films.
+Our work opens new possibilities for flexible control of excitonic optical properties through photonic design in vdW heterostructure metasurfaces, with potential applications in quantum information processing.